Striking alter ego allegations in California is the topic of this blog post.

 Attorneys or parties in California that would like to view a portion of a 16 page sample motion to strike alter ego allegations containing brief instructions, a memorandum of points and authorities with citations to case law and statutory authority, sample declaration and proof of service by mail sold by the author can use the link shown below.

-The author of this log post, Stan Burman, is a freelance paralegal who has worked in California and Federal litigation since 1995 and has created over 300 sample legal documents for sale.
+The author of this blog post, Stan Burman, is an entrepreneur and retired litigation paralegal that worked in California and Federal litigation from January 1995 through September 2017 and has created over 300 sample legal documents for sale.

 Do you want to use this article on your website, blog or e-zine?
 You can, as long as you include this blurb with it: “Stan Burman is the author of over 300 sample legal documents for California and Federal litigation and is the author of a free weekly legal newsletter.
 You can receive 10 free gifts just for subscribing.
 Just visit http://freeweeklylegalnewsletter.gr8.com/ for more information.